Useful Information & Frequently

 What type of service can I choose from?

-Abode have a variety of services depending on how involved in the short term and longer term you wish to be.
+We offer a range of services to suit how involved you’d like to be, both in the short and long term.
 For more information on the types of services we offer, visit our Landlord Services page.
 Please call us on 0117 973 8866 to discuss these.

 If my property is managed, how often is it visited by Abode?

-We carry out the first inspection when the Tenant has been in occupation for 3 months and bi-annually thereafter.
-Following each inspection a report is emailed to the Landlord and photos provided where necessary.
+We carry out the first inspection when the tenant has been in occupation for 3 months and biannually thereafter.
+Following each inspection, a report is emailed to the Landlord, and photos are provided where necessary.

 How long will it take to rent out my property?